3 History of Rockets & Space Flight

 In 1971, the Soviet Union launched the first space station, Salyut 1, to test the feasibility of astronauts being able to rendezvous with a space station and conduct scientific research.
 However, the station was unsuccessful and was deorbited after only a few months.
 In 1972, Skylab was launched by a Saturn V rocket and became the second space station to orbit the Earth.
 Skylab was very successful, and for about six years, it allowed visiting astronauts to perform scientific experiments.

 The International Space Station (ISS) is a habitable satellite parked in a low Earth orbit.
-The Space Shuttle launched the first ISS components in 1998, which consisted of modules, external trusses, solar arrays, and other components.
+The Space Shuttle launched the first ISS components in 1998, which consisted of modules, external trusses, solar arrays, and other elements.
 It is a microgravity and space environment research laboratory occupied by astronauts since November 2000.
 The ISS flies in Low Earth Orbit (LEO) with an orbital period of just over 90 minutes.
 The ISS is big and low enough to be seen from Earth with the naked eye on a dark night; the reflecting solar panels look like a bright star that quickly arcs across the horizon.
 Crew members use the ISS to conduct various types of science experiments, and it is expected to remain operational for many more years.
 Eventually, the ISS will be deorbited and burn up in the Earth’s atmosphere.

 A photograph of the ISS over the Earth.